Meet our team

 Graduate Researcher (he/him)

 T.R. is a graduate student studying Forestry Science and holds an undergraduate degree in Natural Resource Management with a minor in Watershed Science from CSU.
 T.R. joined the lab in the fall of 2022.
 A native Oklahoman and proud citizen of the Cherokee Nation, T.R. continues to learn the Cherokee language and enjoys spending time outdoors, woodworking, and foraging edible plants.
-T.R. is currently working on a project supported by the Transformation Network (NSF-funded) to identify the impacts of laws and policies created under settler-colonialism and the contemporary implications for Indigenous water rights and management.
-TR has formed an Indigenous advisory council to help guide his project and to gain a more in depth understanding of Indigenous worldview and ontology in terms of water and natural resources.
+T.R. is a NSF Graduate Research Fellow and is currently working on a project supported by the Transformation Network (NSF-funded) to identify the impacts of laws and policies created under settler-colonialism and the contemporary implications for Indigenous water rights and management.
+TR has formed an Indigenous advisory council to help guide his project and to gain a more in depth understanding of Indigenous worldview and value systems in terms of water and natural resources.

 Graduate Researcher (she/her)